 David Ormerod has raised Smith and Hogan’s Criminal Law to a new level.
-Besides, he has expanded (and made more accessible) the authoritative, detailed explanations of statutes and doctrines that characterized previous editions, but he has also added theoretical depth and sophistication to the book by engaging more closely with some of the flourishing contemporary academic writing in criminal law theory.
+Besides, he has expanded (and made more accessible) the authoritative, detailed explanations of statutes and doctrines that characterized previous editions.
+Still, he has also added theoretical depth and sophistication to the book by engaging more closely with some of the flourishing contemporary academic writing in criminal law theory.

 Professor RA Duff, University of Stirling & University of Minnesota

 From a student perspective, Smith and Hogan’s Criminal Law provides the most comprehensive coverage of criminal law.
 It was refreshing to find a text where the subject matter was accessible also engaging without oversimplification.
-It provides a clear, current, and in-depth account of the subject, whilst offering avenues for further investigation.
+It provides a clear, current, and in-depth account of the subject while offering further investigation avenues.
 The critical analysis,

-academic views as well as ideas for reform proved to be invaluable for getting the best grades in exams and assignments.
+academic views, and ideas for reform proved to be invaluable for getting the best grades in exams and assignments.
 It was a great starting point before accessing any of the primary sources.
 In my view, it is also an essential companion for any undergraduate law student!

 Sophie Greta Lynch, LLB Law Student, Southampton University